 Our industry is fragmented and we compete with other companies, ranging from small, independent firms servicing local markets to larger firms servicing regional, national and international markets.
 Any organization that has adequate financial resources and access to technical expertise may become one of our competitors.
 Competition in the industry depends on many factors, including pricing of the construction services, the reputation for safety and the quality and reliability of the contractor.
 Some of our competitors may have lower labor and overhead cost structures and, therefore, may be able to provide their services at lower prices than ours.
-In addition, some of our competitors may have greater financial, technological and human resources that are superior in both price and quality to our services.
-Similarly, we cannot be certain that we will be able to maintain or enhance our competition within the markets we serve or maintain our customer base at current levels.
+In addition, some of our competitors may have greater financial, technological and human resources than we do.
+We cannot be certain that our competitors will not develop the expertise, experience and resources to provide services that are superior in both price and quality to our services.
+Similarly, we cannot be certain that we will be able to maintain or enhance our competitive position within the markets we serve or maintain our customer base at current levels.
 Additionally, we may face competition from in-house service organizations of our existing or prospective customers including electric utility companies and others which often employ personnel to internally perform some of the same types of services we do.
 If we are unable to compete successfully in our markets, our operating results could be adversely affected.